A Data-driven Loss Weighting Scheme across Heterogeneous Tasks for Image Denoising: Introduction

-\item The learned $h_\theta$ can directly predict weights for new noisy HSIs and the weight can help to improve the complex noise removal performance of the denoising model.
-Extensive experiments demonstrate the capability of our HWnet to handle various complex noises.
+\item The learned $h_\theta$ by the proposed DLW scheme can directly predict weights for new noisy images, and the weight helps improve the denoising model's ability to remove the complex noise.
+Extensive experiments demonstrate the capability of our DLWnet to handle various complex noises.

-\item The learned $h_\theta$ is ready to be used for a new HSI denoising model with different regularizer terms.
-Substantial experiments about the source model combinations and their effects on different target models show that $h_\theta$ has good generalization ability at the model level.
+\item The learned $h_\theta$ can be readily applied to a new image denoising model that has different regularization terms.
+Substantial experiments on the source model combinations and their effects on heterogeneous target models show that $h_\theta$ has good generalization ability at the model level.

-\item Some preliminary theories are established to analyze the generalization error of HWnet at the model level.
-The theories help to understand how the choice of source models would have on the target model. \end{enumerate}
+\item Some preliminary theories are established to analyze the generalization error of DLW at the model level.
+The theories help to understand what effect the choice of source models has on the target model. \end{enumerate}

 The rest of this work is organized as follows.
-Sec. \ref{sec-related-work} reviews existing HSI denoising models and presents relevant learning theory works.
-Sec. \ref{sec-proposed-method} presents our method to predict the weight and disscussions about the weight.
-Additionally, the theoretical analysis of generalization error of our method is provided.
-Sec. \ref{sec-experiments} demonstrates experiments to verify the generalization ability of our HWnet both on different noise patterns and different models from training ones.
-The paper is then concluded.
+Sec. \ref{sec-proposed-method} presents our DLW scheme for weight prediction, together with discussions on the weight and a theoretical analysis of the generalization error.
+Sec. \ref{sec-experiments} reports experiments verifying the effectiveness of our DLWnet and its generalization ability on noise patterns and regularizations beyond those seen during training.
+Finally, we conclude the paper.

-This work is the extension of our previous work \citep{my-paper}.
-In \citep{my-paper}, we have made an early but relatively rough attempt on the weighting strategy.
-In this study, we completely eliminate the require of any prior knowledge of the weight or noise and instead allow the denoising models to fully determine the weight function.
-Consequently, we have made new comprehensions of our weight function from the model level, conducted more sufficient experiments, and built relavant learning theories to analyze the proposed method.
-More extension details have been stated in Online Resource 2.